wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 # DeathGarden Bloodharvest API Rebirth Project

 **This project is Work in Progress!
-We already got far but there is still much to do so don't rush us please.**

-**Current Status: The Matchmaking is working, and you can play games.
-We have some known Bugs which we are trying to fix ASAP**
+This means there are Bugs!**

+**In the Current state you can play and most features are implemented.
+For infos about missing Features check out the [ToDo page](https://github.com/users/wolfswolke/projects/2/views/1).**

+****

 **Current Progress:**
 - Logging (Stashboard, Metrics, gameDataAnalytics) See [Logging.md](https://github.com/wolfswolke/DeathGarden_API_Rebirth/blob/master/Doc/Logging.md) for details.
 - Steam Login
 - Load Lobby
-- Some items in the Shop
+- Shop
 - Messaging System
 - Currency System
 - Matchmaking via Steam P2P
 - Leaderboard doesn't crash anymore
-- GameNews
+- GameNews (Disabled atm because they mess InitOrGetGroup up)
 - InitOrGetGroup
 - and alot of other things and Endpoints.
 (Most of them keep the game from crashing)

 **To-Do List:**
-- Fixing the Catalog
+- Create a new catalog parser
 - Dynamic Leaderboards
-- Challenges
+- Challenges (Code is done already but needs rework)
-- Progression
+- Progression (Leveling, Currency End of match,)
-- Buying items
+- Private Matches
 - End of Match Endpoints

 For more detailed information about our project's tasks, please visit the [ToDo page](https://github.com/users/wolfswolke/projects/2/views/1).